AnthonySteele/anthonysteele.github.io/InterfacesAreOverused.md

   Assert.Throws<InvalidOperationException>(() => new AccountId("not valid"));
 ```

  But the issue is not testing them, it is how to test _with_ them.
 I have never seen a case where the interface adds a useful testability seam.
 Would you say "We need to pass in an `ITimeSpan` instead of a `TimeSpan` so that we can mock the result returned we add an hour?
-That is insanity.
+That is dysfunctional.

 Value objects work much more like an `int` than like a `CustomerStore`.
 You just pass in the value that you want to test with.
 Sometimes you make an interface for how to get these objects, e.g. a `ITimeSource` (also called an `IClock` ) so that you can test with a clock that returns a specific time.
 This is an example of when a factory is a useful pattern.

 ## Pure static functions are useful